-Form WC-4 is required in all cases in which a Form WC-14 (Notice of Claim or Request for Hearing/Mediation) or Form WC-1 is filed with the Board.
+Form WC-4 is required in all cases in which a Form WC-14 (Notice of Claim or Request for Hearing/Mediation) or Form WC-1 (includes "Medical Only" cases) is filed with the Board.
 The employer/insurer should use the following guidelines:

-- 1. Board rules require filing as follows: - a.
-Within 180 days of the first date of disability; - b.
+- 1. Board rules require filing as follows for both controverted and accepted claims: - a.
+Within 1 year of the first date of disability; - b.
 Within 30 days from last payment for closure; - c.
 Upon request of the Board; - d.
 Every 12 months from the date of the last filing of a WC-4 on all open cases; - e.
 To reopen a case; - f.
 Within 30 days of final payment made pursuant to an approved settlement. - g.
 Within 90 days of receipt of an open case by the new third party administrator. - 2.
 File a reopened Form WC-4 to show additional payments on previously closed cases or when an employee requests a hearing on a previously closed claim. - 3.
 Form WC-4 should always indicate whether it is an initial, supplemental, final or reopened report. - 4.
-The top section should show the Board claim number along with the name of employee, social security number and date of injury. - 5.
+The top section should show the Board claim number along with the name of employee, social security number or Board tracking number (BTN) and date of injury. - 5.
 Show the type and amount of income benefits paid at the time the report is filed. - a.
 Temporary total disability income payments under O.C.G.A. §34-9-261. - b.
-Temporary partial disability income payments under O.C.G.A. §34-9-262.
-NOTE: Use Form 262 for documentation of payments every 13 weeks or when Form WC-2 is filed, whichever occurs first.
+Temporary partial disability income payments under O.C.G.A. §34-9-262. \NOTE: Use Form 262 for documentation of payments every 13 weeks or when Form WC-2 is filed, whichever occurs first.